 The Maryland Poison Center (MPC) is a valuable resource for health care professionals.
 More than 20 percent of calls to MPC come from health care providers, including physicians, nurses, EMS providers, pharmacists, and physician assistants.

 MPC pharmacists and nurses undergo rigorous training in toxicology, are nationally certified as specialists in poison information, and work under the direction of medical toxicologists.
 Poison specialists provide assessment and treatment recommendations to improve patient outcomes, decrease unnecessary ED visits, and allow for improved use of other health care resources.
 We follow patients through their hospital stay and continue to make treatment recommendations as necessary.
 Patients managed with poison center expertise experience shorter hospitalizations, which helps health care providers serve more patients and decreases health care costs.

 Health Insurance Portability and Accountability Act (HIPAA)

 All calls to MPC are confidential.
 Patient information is protected in compliance with HIPAA regulations, with poison centers specifically recognized in the privacy rule.
-For additional information about the HIPAA Privacy Rule, contact Dr. Bruce Anderson at email@example.com or (410) 563-5580.
+For additional information about the HIPAA Privacy Rule, contact Dr. James Leonard at firstname.lastname@example.org or (410) 528-7523.

 Health Professional Education Programs